 - to the relevant third party or parties, with our client’s consent, if the matter involves third parties, and

-Overall, Cookies help us provide you with a better Site, by enabling us to monitor which pages you find useful and which you do not.
+AIPT uses traffic log Cookies to identify which pages are being used, which helps us analyse information about web page traffic and improve our Website by tailoring it to your needs.
+We use this information for statistical analysis purposes only, following which the data is removed from the system.
+Overall, Cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A Cookie does not give us access to your computer or any information about you, other than the data you provide to us.

-We may also use web beacons on this Site from time to time.
+You can choose to accept or decline Cookies.
+Most web browsers automatically accept cookies but you can usually modify your browser settings to decline cookies if you prefer.
+This may however, prevent you from taking full advantage of the website.
+AIPT may also use web beacons on this website from time to time.
 Web beacons or clear .gifs are small pieces of code placed on a web page to monitor the behaviour and collect data about the visitors viewing a web page.
 For example, web beacons can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page.

-Links to other websites
+Links to Other Websites

-Controlling your personal information
+Controlling your Personal Information

 Access: You may request details of personal information that we hold about you in accordance with the provisions of the Privacy Act 1988 (Cth).
 A small fee may be payable for the provision of information to cover administrative costs.
 If you would like a copy of the information which we hold about you, a request can be submitted in writing, however AIPT reserves the right to refuse the application in certain circumstances, as set out in the Privacy Act.